A lot of HVAC salespeople will try to convince you to pay more money for “quality”, but won’t have an answer when you ask them what that means.

 Service & Reliability: are they nice?
 Do they respond to calls & email?

 The goal of this step is to avoid oversizing the equipment relative to the size of your house.
-The easiest way to think about this is that oversizing is like buying a Ferrari to drive to the grocery store.
-You simply don’t need it for that.
+Oversizing is like buying a Ferrari to drive to the grocery store: you don’t need it, and it can actually drive up your electricity bills.

 Design